vorticity/arsenalsuite/cpp/lib/PyQt4/doc/html/_sources/new_style_signals_slots.txt

 A signal (specifically an unbound signal) is an attribute of a class that is a sub-class of ``QObject``.
-When a signal is referenced as an attribute of an instance of the class then PyQt automatically binds the instance to the signal in order to create a *bound signal*.
+When a signal is referenced as an attribute of an instance of the class then PyQt4 automatically binds the instance to the signal in order to create a *bound signal*.
 This is the same mechanism that Python itself uses to create bound methods from class functions.